For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

-Methoxsalen was not authorised anywhere worldwide for Graft versus Host Disease, at the time of submission.
-Orphan designation of methoxsalen was granted in the United States for Graft-versus-Host disease.
+Methoxsalen was not authorised anywhere worldwide for GvHD at the time of submission.
+Orphan designation of methoxsalen was granted in the United States for GvHD.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 5 April 2006 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - and either the rarity of the condition (affecting not more than five in 10,000 people in the Community) or the insufficient returns on investment.